-- 2 tsp garam masala (or use Maggi Masala Magic spice blend if you can find that.
+- 2 teaspoon garam masala (or use Maggi Masala Magic spice blend if you can find that.
 In the U.S. you can buy it online)

 - Salt to taste

-- 2 tbsp chopped cilantro or scallions (for garnish)
+- 2 tablespoon chopped cilantro or scallions (for garnish)

 Optional veggies (chose one or two)